Frontline Sales Training

 How to Design a Fair and Effective Commission Plan for Telesales Teams?

-Creating a commission plan that seems reasonable and drives a telesales staff requires careful consideration.
+Creating a commission plan that feels fair and motivates a telesales team takes careful planning.
 The key is to avoid things beyond their control and focus on what telesales agents are responsible for.
 Many telesales representatives, for instance, are responsible for scheduling appointments or creating leads for a field sales team.
 If their compensation is based on whether those appointments result in sales, it could lead to unnecessary tension and frustration.
-The telesales representative has no influence over the field salesperson’s closing of the deals.
+A telesales rep can’t control whether the field rep closes the deal.

 You also need to figure out the value of every appointment or lead for your company.
 You can do this by looking at your normal sales process.
-For instance, if ten qualified appointments produce two concluded sales and each deal results in $5,000 in income, then each qualified appointment is worth $1,000 on average.
+For instance, If ten qualified appointments lead to two closed deals and each deal results in $5,000 in income, then each qualified appointment is worth $1,000 on average.
 This information helps you determine the percentage of that value to pay as a commission.
 Many businesses pay something between 5-10% of the value of the appointment, so in this scenario, the telesales agent could make $50 to $100 for each qualified appointment.

 Lastly, keep your commission plan simple and transparent.
 If it’s too complicated, agents will get confused or demotivated.
-Be clear, tell them the rules upfront and make it easy for them to see their income.
+Be clear, tell them the rules upfront, share the sales commission schedule, and make it easy for them to see their income.
 A fair and simple plan motivates your team and builds trust – a must-have for long-term success.

 Common Pitfalls in Telesales Commission Structures: